-Religions for Peace Australia has a Committee of Management, elected each year at its Annual General Meeting, held in April or May each year.
+Religions for Peace Australia has a Committee of Management, elected each year at the Annual General Meeting, usually conducted in April or May each year.
 For historical reasons, it is centred in Melbourne but there are representatives from associate branches in other capital cities.
-Currently these are in Adelaide, Canberra, Sydney, Hobart and Brisbane.
+Annual General Meetings have been held in Canberra for the last three years and it is planned to have these meetings in other states.
+Currently affliations and members come from Adelaide, Canberra, Sydney, Hobart and Brisbane.
 There are many other interfaith bodies as well as numerous local government interfaith networks across Australia.

 The current Committee of Management:

 Chair: Professor Desmond Cahill, B.A., S.T.L., M.Ed., Ph.D., M.Ps.S.A., F.A.C.E.L.